sunzenshen/sunzenshen.github.io/_posts/2015-11-28-how-i-start-csharp.markdown

 title: How I Start - C# on Mac OS X
 categories: [tutorials]
 tags: [C#]
-description: How to get started with solving C# exercism.io exercises with Xamarin Studio on Mac OS X.
+description: How to get started with solving C# exercism.io exercises with Xamarin Studio on Mac OS X
 ---

 While working on the C# exercises from [exercism.io](http://exercism.io/),